What Is Pleasure-Based Personal Development?

 a quiet internal yes

 Sometimes it shows up as stillness.
-Sometimes, as grief.
-Sometimes, as an unexpected exhale.

 What matters is not the sensation itself, but the restoration of trust between you and your body.